 DIY Vintage Cabinet MAKEOVER tutorial

 Whenever I paint a piece of vintage furniture, I always start by giving it a good cleaning.
 My go-to for this is a Liquid TSP Cleaner.
 Use an old rag and give it a good cleaning inside and out.
+There are so many ways to restore old furniture and bring pieces like this back to life.

 This is good to keep on hand for simple furniture and cabinet cleaning too.
-It can be used on a variety of surfaces, not just wood, including brick, stone and cement.
+It can be used on a variety of surfaces, not just wood, including brick, stone, and cement.

 Once the cabinet is clean, start painting.
 I used chalk paint in a vintage sage green color.
 I’ve talked before about my love for chalk paint.
-I even have a DIY chalk paint recipe with video if you want to try your own.
+I even have a DIY chalk paint recipe with a video if you want to try your own.
 It’s a great way to keep costs down, and it works great!

 Tape off the edges around the glass where you will be painting.
 I love Frog Tape for this because it provides such a clean edge!
 When the results matter, Frog Tape painter’s tape is my go to solution to prevent paint from bleeding outside the lines.